syncfusion-content/windowsforms-docs/WindowsForms/Classic/MultiSelectionComboBox/Getting-Started.md

 ---
 layout: post
 title: Getting-Started | WindowsForms | Syncfusion
-description: getting started
+description: Getting started with WinForms Editors Package and explain how to design a MultiSelectionComboBox control in a Windows Forms Application.
 platform: WindowsForms
 control: Editors Package
 documentation: ug
 ---

-# Getting Started
+# Getting Started with WinForms Editors Package

 This section briefly describes you on how to design a MultiSelectionComboBox control in a Windows Forms Application.